|

 goods on a regular basis, you will need household goods authority (moving

-2. What types of authority are there?
+2. What types of authority/licenses are there?

 Authority is broken down by type (“common”, “contract” and “broker”) and